-Zeke And Dak On Top Again _ In NFL Player Merchandising
+Zeke and Dak on top again _ in NFL player merchandising

 Brady vinyl figures were the most popular among those items, and he also led in plush dolls, player-identified kids T-shirts and jerseys.

-Another rookie, Eagles quarterback was seventh overall but tops in bobblehead sales.
+Another rookie, Eagles quarterback Carson Wentz was seventh overall but tops in bobblehead sales.

 NFL Players Inc., the marketing arm of the union, compiled the list, which is based on overall sales of all NFL player licensed products via online and traditional retail outlets as reported by more than 80 NFLPA licensees.